PelionIoT/connected-lights-cloud/docs/5_controlling-from-cloud.md

 ##### Other variables

-You can also change the value of the timeout (in a real light system you probably want at least 30 seconds) and read the number of times the PIR sensor triggered (in the GET tab).
+You can also change the value of the timeout (in a real light system you probably want at least 30 seconds) and read the number of times the PIR sensor triggered.